 You may find that completing this morning ritual exhausts you, but you are getting your body moving and it will in time give you the energy to get through the day.

-We all know the importance of a healthy balanced diet for maintaining normal health and energy levels but when you’re suffering from mental illness that can be a difficult task.
+We all know the importance of a healthy, balanced diet for maintaining normal health and energy levels, but when you are suffering from mental illness that can be a difficult task.
 Of course, if you don’t eat properly, you won’t have any energy to recover.
 Your body needs fuel and nutrients.

-When you’re feeling depressed and have no energy the last thing you want to do is exercise.
+When you are feeling depressed and have no energy, the last thing you want to do is exercise.
 It doesn’t mean you have to run a marathon.
 Even gentle exercise will encourage blood and oxygen to the brain thus aiding mental health.
-And of course, endorphins are released which are well-known mood enhancers.
+Of course, endorphins are released which are well-known mood enhancers.

-Tai chi and qi gong are calming and focus on breathing too which is great for people with depression.
+Tai chi and qi gong are calming and focus on breathing too, which is great for people with depression.
 Yoga and Pilates do too and will build strength and stretch out muscles that may have tightened up through inactivity.
 Or activities like Tae-Bo or Zumba are fabulous for getting the heart pumping and raising energy levels.
-And of course, walking or running will have the added benefit of getting you out in the fresh air.
+Of course, walking or running will have the added benefit of getting you out in the fresh air.

 Build up gradually if the thought of exercise scares you.
-There are some great free ten minute videos online that you can try.
+There are some great free 10-minute videos online that you can try.
 Maybe try something different each day until you find something that resonates with you.

-Seemingly small tasks may exhaust you and it’s important to rest too, so take a little time out to listen to some music, read a book or watch some tv for 15-30 minutes.
+Seemingly small tasks may exhaust you, and it is important to rest too, so take a little time out to listen to some music, read a book or watch some TV for 15 to 30 minutes.
 Even have a little nap to restore energy levels before completing your next task of the day.

 It’s important not to go back to bed though, just rest in a chair.
 You need to separate sleep from rest.

 I hope that by trying some or all of the above you will find that your depression and energy levels improve greatly.